 Many mid-cap and small-cap stocks made excellent gains - which made stock selection difficult as finding value became a challenge.
 The 4 months long correction since Sep '16 brought down most selected stocks from their peaks – affecting year-end performance.
 It is gratifying that subscribers have still kept faith in my stock picking abilities.

 Those who have been regularly following my blog posts over the past few years already know what kind of stocks to select, and what type of stocks to avoid.
 The guiding principle is to choose well-managed, financially prudent companies that generate cash from operations, have low debt, give steady (rather than spectacular) returns and have growth prospects.

-- 17 of the 18 stocks touched higher levels after my recommendations
+- All 18 stocks had touched higher levels after my recommendations

 What is important to understand is that none of these stocks were ‘cheap’ – fundamentally strong stocks rarely are - and some had already run up a lot when they were recommended.